tokamak-network/plasma-evm/docs/examples/counter.rst

   ...

-  /// @notice A request can decrease `n`.
-Is it right to decrease the count? contract FreezableCounter is BaseCounter, RequestableI {
+  /// @notice Both contract may be frozen at the same time.
+Is it right? contract FreezableCounter is BaseCounter, RequestableI {
     ...